-with the mass shell condition $p_i^2=m_i^2$ and $P^2=M^2$.
-In the case of baryon-baryon scattering, \cref{eq:F} takes the form
+with the mass-shell conditions $P^2=M^2$ and $p_i^2=m_i^2$.
+For baryon-baryon scattering, Eq.~\eqref{eq:F} assumes the form

-which shows, that the ratio of the effective (Dirac) mass to the bare mass is of importance for the cross section modification.
+which explicitly shows how the ratios of effective to bare (Dirac) masses lead to the in-medium suppression of cross sections.

-Not all cross sections need to be modified.
-There is some theoretical backing \cite{TerHaar:1987ce,Li:1993rwa,Li:1993ef} in only modifying inelastic cross sections and leaving the elastic channels unmodified.
-Assuming that $NN \leftrightarrow N\Delta$ and $NN \leftrightarrow NN \pi$ reactions would dominate the inelastic collisions, these cross sections were modified, as in \cref{sec:expSuppr}.
-Cross sections involving higher resonances can be left unmodified, as it can be assumed, that they are governed by a short-range interaction (heavy meson exchange), and, thus, in-medium effects can be neglected.
+Note that not all cross sections need to be modified.
+As argued previously in the literature, cf.~Refs.~\cite{TerHaar:1987ce,Li:1993rwa,Li:1993ef}, we leave the elastic channels untouched, and only modify inelastic cross sections.
+Moreover, assuming that the $NN \leftrightarrow N\Delta$ and $NN \leftrightarrow NN \pi$ reactions dominate the inelastic collisions, we only modify these cross sections.
+First of all the procedure is then directly comparable to the prescription with exponential suppression factors described in Sec.~\ref{sec:expSuppr} above.
+Secondly, for cross sections involving higher resonances it can be assumed that they are governed by short-range interactions (heavy-meson exchanges) for which in-medium effects can be neglected.